SakuraBlossomTree/Fluid-Simulation-Unity-Thesis/thesis.md

 ### 6.3.6 Calculating the Force

+\begin{itemize}
-This `ComputeForces` kernel is then calulating the force of the particle by taking the `i` particle's position as the origin, then it loops through all the particles.
+    \item This \texttt{ComputeForces} kernel is then calulating the force of the particle by taking the \texttt{i} particle's position as the origin, then it loops through all the particles.

-We also do a check where we don't compute the force if the particle position is the same i.e we are checking ourselves.
+    \item We also do a check where we don't compute the force if the particle position is the same i.e we are checking ourselves.

-We then check the distance between the particles if the distance is twice of the radius which is the smoothing radius to remove computational overhead of calculating all the forces of the particles because we know that when the particle is far enough it's force to the other particle is non-existant.
+    \item We then check the distance between the particles if the distance is twice of the radius which is the smoothing radius to remove computational overhead of calculating all the forces of the particles because we know that when the particle is far enough it's force to the other particle is non-existant.

-We then get the `_pressureGradientDirection` which is the pressure gradient direction by normalizing the vector between the particles.
+    \item We then get the \texttt{\_pressureGradientDirection} which is the pressure gradient direction by normalizing the vector between the particles.

-We then calculate the total pressure contribution which is stored in `_pressureContribution` which is twice the mass (the reason we are able to do this is because the mass of all the particles are same) which we multiply by the spiky kernel gradient, then we multiply thatt to the pressure formula
+    \item We then calculate the total pressure contribution which is stored in \texttt{\_pressureContribution} which is twice the mass (the reason we are able to do this is because the mass of all the particles are same) which we multiply by the spiky kernel gradient, then we multiply thatt to the pressure formula

-For calculating viscosity we are able to use the formula and multiply with the viscosity of the fluid, we are also calculating the difference in the velocities of the particles and divide by the density which is what the formula says
+    \item For calculating viscosity we are able to use the formula and multiply with the viscosity of the fluid, we are also calculating the difference in the velocities of the particles and divide by the density which is what the formula says

-Then we finally multiply the viscosity to the Spiky Kernel Second Derivative.
+    \item Then we finally multiply the viscosity to the Spiky Kernel Second Derivative.
+\end{itemize}

 \clearpage